 As far back as I can remember (and that's further back than I can now remember), I wanted to be an artist.
 Back then I didn't really know what that ment.
 I have a recollection that my mother wasn't to keen on the idea.
 I was inspired by the the great masters.
 Those great artists from the distant past.
 The masters of immortal imagery..... that's right, Walt Disney and 'Big Daddy' Ed Roth.
 Ya, Mickey Mouse and Rat Fink.
 Hey, ya gotta start somewhere.

 Eventually cartoons and hot rod art gave way to psychedelic poster art along with a little music thrown in.
 In the late 60's while in the Coast Guard I landed a year long job as the 14th district artist.
 The application for the job was to design a ships plaque.
 So it was there at headquarters in Honolulu HI where I learned the in's and out's of graphic design and photography, working on the CG publication Pacific Shield.
-I eventually transferred to a rescue station in Winchester Bay OR where I spent a large amount of time painting murals and signs.
+I eventually transferred to a rescue station in Winchester Bay OR where I spent a considerable amount of time painting murals and signs.

 Even with the brief exposier to both graphics and fine art that I was allowed in the military, I still didn't know how to go about becoming an artist.

 In the early 70's I studied art and art history with a little radio broadcast thrown in at Mt Hood Community College in Gresham OR.
 It was during this time that I realized that I had a natural understanding of perspective and a particular talent for line drawing.
 This lead me into the world of home designers and something called renderings.
 Today a rendering might be referred to as a 3d drawing.
 I would take the blue prints of a house design and render it.
 After doing a few of these renderings for local home designers and architects, I thought I'd expand my business.
 I went to the phonebook and looked up 'rendering' and found a couple of listings.
 So I put on my professional voice and made a phone call.
 I asked if they hired freelancers..... a moment of silence.... the lady said "freelancers?"
-I thought maybe she was new, didn't know about us freelance artists.
+I thought maybe she was new, didn't know about us freelance artists types.
 So I explained.
 She was confused then was amused....
 "This is a rendering plant", she said, "we render animal parts".
 We had a good laugh....
-After 50 years, it still makes me laugh.
+After 50 years, it still makes me chuckle.

 So my artistic journey started as an 'architectural' rendering artist.
 After a couple years, I ended up teaching architectural rendering to the architecture students at MT Hood CC.
-7 years later I was off on a different adventure.
+7 years later I was off on a much different adventure.

 One day in 1982, I got a letter from a friend who was living in Wiesbaden Germany wanting to know if I wanted a job as an illustrator for the American Military Club System.
 I said "yes".
 Within a couple of months, I was moving to the other side of the planet.

 My job with the club system was to create imagery for everything from door signage to theme based art for weeknight dinner specials and publication illustrations.
 It was an interesting job but working for the government was challenging.
-One of my favorite stories involve a 3ft x 4ft graphics I created for the American ice cream booth at one of the German- American Friendship festivals.
+One of my favorite stories involve a 3ft x 4ft illustrated sign I created for the American ice cream booth at one of the German- American Friendship festivals.
 I went early to the festival to help set up the artwork but couldn't find it.
 It was a rainy morning and the grounds were muddy in places.
 After checking around and getting nowhere I noticed that on the ground, in the mud, in the booth area was what looked like the back of the sign I had created.
 It was.... when I asked the booth attendent about it, she told me it was there to keep her boots from getting muddy.
 Then there was the time I had to xerox and hand staple 700 activity information booklets for the troops coming in for the war games.
 And when I say 'hand staple', I mean opening up a standard desk stapler, driving the staple through the pages then turning the booklet over and bending the staples closed.
 This was somehow beyond the scope of the in house print shop.

 Fortunately there were lots of distractions to the club system job.
 Mostly in the form of travel and castles.
 I just couldn't get enough of the old villages and the architecture.
 I did lots of castle drawings both fantasy and reality based.
 But in time even that couldn't offset the daily aggravation with a government job.
-So in the mid 80's I came home and restarted my freelance commercial Illustration business but this time added photography to the mix.
+So in the mid 80's I came home and restarted my freelance commercial Illustration business but this time added photographyand logo design to the mix.

-In 1990 I found my way into the grocery decor business.
+In 1990 I found my way into the grocery store decor business.
 Grocery stores were starting to dress up for their customers.
 I contracted to Commercial Design Systems doing interior graphics and design This was great fun because I was using all my talents in one job.
 I was able to assist with the design, create large graphics, all of which were hand painted.
 Many times I did the faux painted walls and perimeter striping.
 I did all the renderings and quite often did the photography of the finished project.
 But that fancy shopping experience didn't last for ever.

 In 2000 I was picked up by a traveling art rep. Island International was artist rep company that specialized in etchings.
 I had some experience doing etchings in college and this seemed like a great opportunity to get into fine art which was the original dream.
 They were also carrying my original artwork but I wasn't completely happy there so when I got noticed by Ray Stock Fine Art I jumped at the chance.
 I was happily painting 20-30 pieces a month.
 The pieces ranged in size from 8x8" to 12x36".
 I felt I'd finally made it.
 I had romantic notions about growing old and dying at the easel.
 Then July 2, 2007 I received a call from Ray saying that he had 60 of my pieces in stock and I could take a break.
 Because I was so prolific, being over stocked occasionally wasn't so strange.
 I'd lay off for a month then start up again.
-This was something quite different.
+This however was something quite different.
 Galleries were going out of business like crazy as the economy was tanking.
 After a year and a half I had to do something, I had a house and all the bills that come with it.